It is a genetic disorder that is fatal unless detected and treated before a serious illness develops from copper poisoning.

 You may have difficulty functioning due to neurological symptoms.

-- Liver cirrhosis: These are scars that occur as the liver cells repair the damage caused by excess copper, causing difficulties in the functioning of the liver.
+- Liver cirrhosis: These scars occur as the liver cells repair the damage caused by excess copper, causing difficulties in the functioning of the liver.

 - Hepatic insufficiency: This disease develops suddenly or with the passage of years of suffering from this condition.
 A treatment option could be a liver transplant.